bunnieabc/exampleBodyIndexColor/README.md

 # exampleBodyIndexColor

+Kinect v2 Mini Project with Openframeworks.
 Tried to make viewer feel like they are in TV scenes.

 1.
 ![Effect 1](https://s3.us-east-2.amazonaws.com/creative-coding/1.jpg)